An Iconic Heavy Hitter Algorithm Made Private: Prior Methods

 \subsubsection{Misra Gries}

-The $\mg$ algorithm maintains at most $k-1$ \((\text{item},\text{counter})\) pairs.
+The $\mg$ algorithm maintains a set $\mathcal{T}$ and corresponding counters $C$, both of size at most $k-1$.
 For each incoming item, if it is already present in the table $\mathcal{T}$, its counter is incremented.
 If it is not present and a counter has value zero, that counter is assigned to the new item with count set to 1.
 If all $k-1$ counters are occupied by distinct items, all counters are decremented by 1.
-A simple grouping argument shows that any item appearing more than $n/k$ times in the stream is guaranteed to be stored in the table when the algorithm terminates.
+For a stream of length $T$, a simple grouping argument shows that any item appearing more than $T/k$ times in the stream is guaranteed to be stored in the table when the algorithm terminates.
 The process is formalized in Algorithm~\ref{alg:MG}.

 To privatize a counter-based algorithm it is not sufficient to inject noise into the counts of the tracked items.
-This is because the IDs of the tracked items can differ on neighboring inputs, allowing an adversary to easily distinguish the streams based on the output of the algorithm.
-This notion is formalized in the following result by Lebeda and Tetek \cite{lebeda2023better}, which describes the observed outcomes when a $\mg$ sketch processes neighboring input streams.
+This is because the identities of the tracked items can differ on neighboring inputs, allowing an adversary to easily distinguish the streams based on the output of the algorithm.
+This notion is formalized in the following result by Lebeda and Tetek \cite{lebeda2023better}, which describes the observed outcomes when a $\mg$ algorithm processes neighboring input streams.